MichaelFrankMorris/ASPNet-Core-Web-API-Project-050121/ReadMe/ReadMe.txt

 	b) Built a List<WeatherForecast>, populate List so that temperatures are in a reasonable sequence.
 Avoids the 32, 100, 32 issue.
 	c) Change the forecast to 7 days rather than 5.
 	d) Other minor changes.

+Other thoughts:
+1) Ideally, I would at least convert "Summaries" into a SQL table with temperature ranges.
+Right now if someone added a new description/Summary in the array, they would have to remember to modify other lines in the Controller.
+2) Several "Summaries" entries may depend on humidity.
+Expand all to include humidity if an accurate representation of "Summaries" (description) is actually important.
+3) Expand to grab actual weather forecasts from another site or app.
+4) At least read the current temperature (and humidity), be aware of season, longitude, typical weather patterns, and make predictions based on current and previous data.
+5) Tap into at least one actual (already existent) weather model.